Businesses may have other tax obligations, including:

 - 19 or fewer employees or

 - an aggregated turnover below $2 million.

-TIP: A new data and payment standard called SuperStream has been introduced by the ATO.
-All businesses must be compliant with SuperStream.
+TIP: All businesses must be compliant with SuperStream.
 The clearing house can assist you.

 Payroll tax, administered by the Department of Finance, is a general purpose tax assessed on wages paid by employers in Western Australia.

 From 1 July 2018, the tax is applied using a tiered rate scale.
 For most small businesses a tax rate of 5.5 per cent applies when your wages bill exceeds $850,000 per year (or $70,833 per month).

 The Department of Finance has more information on payroll tax.

 Employers pay FBT on some benefits provided to their staff, their staff’s families or other associates.
 The benefit may be in addition to, or part of, their salary or wages package.